sauliiin/sauliiin/README.md

 🔗 <a href="https://github.com/sauliiin/Managing-vacation-and-hybrid-work">View on GitHub</a>
 <br><br>

+🔹 <strong><a href="https://sauliiin.github.io/Managing-vacation-and-hybrid-work/" target="_blank">A Template playground</a></strong><br>
+I wasn’t going to post this since it’s an old school project that’s been reused and changed a lot — and I kind of hate it.
+I was the backend dev, and the original CSS turned into a mess.
+Still, I think it’s a good example to teach best practices, so I’ll post and update it to show good web development practices.
+CSS can look good even with ugly code behind it, and that’s what I dislike about it.<br>
+<code>JavaScript</code> • <code>HTML5</code> • <code>CSS3</code>
+🔗 <a href="[https://github.com/sauliiin/Managing-vacation-and-hybrid-work](https://github.com/sauliiin/conecta)">View on GitHub</a>
+<br><br>

 <i>PS: More projects coming soon!
 I'm currently working on improving and uploading my non-private repositories.</i>

 </p>